 Three years ago I made a very quick decision to set up Medialuxe.
-I didn’t have any clients, certainly no savings or strategy and definitely no plan B. I’ve learnt so much in my first 3 years in business, not only about the actual running of a business but also about myself too and so this is a reflection post to not only mark my business birthday but to share more of the story behind Medialuxe, how I’ve shaped it into the business it is and the lessons I’ve learnt along the way.
+I didn’t have any clients, certainly no savings or strategy and definitely no plan B. I’ve learnt so much in my first three years in business, not only about the actual day to day runnings but also about myself too and so this is a reflection post; to not only mark a business birthday but to share more of the story behind Medialuxe, how I’ve shaped it into the business it is and the lessons I’ve learnt along the way.

 How I started

 I was working in-house for a fashion jewellery and accessories brand looking after all things brand and communications, along with managing the e-commerce side of the business.
 Based in Worcestershire, the business was to relocate in the summer of 2017 and this meant a daily 120-mile round commute – something I knew I wouldn’t want to do and so I began to search for a similar role closer to home.
 Maybe it wasn’t good timing or perhaps I was being picky, either way, I couldn’t find anything that I felt excited about.
 I’ve always been driven by enjoying what I do and so I didn’t want to settle for something that in a few months time I wished I hadn’t taken… and yet that’s exactly what happened.